mxsjoberg/michaelsjoberg.com/public/posts/a-deep-dive-into-computer-vision.md

 Constraints for finding corresponding points in video:

-- spatial coherence, similar neighbouring flow vectors are preferred over dissimilar, assuming scene points are smooth surfaces and closer points more likely to belong to same surface
+- spatial coherence, similar neighboring flow vectors are preferred over dissimilar, assuming scene points are smooth surfaces and closer points more likely to belong to same surface
 - small motion, small optic flow vectors are preferred over large, assuming relative velocities are slow compared to frame rate and motion between frames is likely small compared to size of image

 An optic flow is measured to estimate layout of environment, such as depth and orientation of surfaces, estimating ego motion (camera velocity relative to visual frame of reference), estimating object motion relative to visual frame of reference or environment frame of reference, and to predict information for control of action.
 The [aperture problem](https://en.wikipedia.org/wiki/Motion_perception#The_aperture_problem) is the inability to determine optic flow along direction of brightness pattern (no edges or corners along straight lines), where any movement with a component perpendicular to an edge is possible.
 It is solved by combining local motion measurements across space.